-VOLUNTEERS (All Departments)
+VOLUNTEERS (All teams)

-Translation and Interpreting Support
+Translation and Interpreting Volunteers

 Edinburgh International Film Festival is renowned around the world for discovering and promoting the very best in international cinema and takes great pride in bringing audiences and filmmakers together.
 Last year we screened films from 52 countries, and invited hundreds of guests to Edinburgh to participate in our programme, introduce films and take part in events.